murchandamus/bips/bip-update-process.md

     * Some BIPs, in particular those concerning the consensus layer, may include literal code in the BIP itself which may not be available under the license terms the author wishes to use for the BIP.
-    * We have been provided with a learned opinion indicating that software licenses are perfectly acceptable for licensing "human code" i.e. text as well as Markdown or Mediawiki code.
+    * The author of this BIP has been provided with a learned opinion indicating that software licenses are perfectly acceptable for licensing "human code" i.e. text as well as Markdown or Mediawiki code.

     Why are OPL and Public Domain no longer acceptable for new BIPs?